mpatinogu/Pictopedia/README.md

 Unzip pictopedia.js

-Install dependencies with "npm i" (inside the folder than containg the project)
+Install dependencies with "npm i" (inside the folder than containg the project use a terminal)

 Start project with "npm run start"